koustav2001/Airlines-Management-System/README.md

 # Airlines-Management-System
-This is an Airlines Management System where a passenger can book tickets, cancel tickets and can do many more things using the application
+This is an Airlines Management System where a admin can see flight details,journey details and cancel tickets according to passenger demands and can do many more things using the application